It’s been proven that you have no reason not migrating to Magento 2. In fact, this article will show you plenty of reasons why you should migrate now!

 Improved website performances

-According to Google: “Two seconds is the threshold for e-commerce website acceptability.
+We should always improve our website performance for better SEO.
+Because, according to Google: “Two seconds is the threshold for e-commerce website acceptability.
 At Google, we aim for under a half second.”

 Other notable updates

-- Magento 2 supports for the latest version of PHP (starting with PHP 5.5x) and includes the PHP 7.
+- Magento 2 supports the latest version of PHP (starting with PHP 5.5x) and includes the PHP 7.
 The version that has included more improvement in security and new settings

 - About image compression, Magento 2 build tools for the maximum image online on servers